heroku/heroku-buildpack-ruby/README.md

 # Heroku buildpack: Ruby: tpope edition

+*Note* This fork only exists because Tim Pope's existing fork of the buildpack stopped working when Ruby 2.1.3 became available on the Heroku platform.
+Changes from his fork only exist to make Rubies later than 2.1.2 work with the buildpack.
+Tim's fork doesn't accept issues, so this is meant to be a temporary location for updates pending an update to his fork.

-This is my fork of the [official Heroku Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby).
+This is an update to @tpope's fork of the [official Heroku Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby).
 Use it when creating a new app: